mohammadsahil01/GraphQL_backend/README.md

 ## Features

-- **GraphQL Endpoint:** The server exposes a GraphQL API endpoint to handle various data operations.
+- **GraphQL Endpoint:** The server exposes a GraphQL API endpoint to handle various data operations.Apollo server library is used.

 - **TypeScript:** The codebase is entirely written in TypeScript, offering static typing for improved code quality and developer experience.